How do I find the tournament rules?

 Multi-flight tournaments are phased poker tourneys with more than one entry day.
 Each entry day plays up to the same point and all remaining players qualify for the final phase.
 The final phase is comprised of players from all the entry days.

 In poker, a satellite tournament is a qualifying event.
 Winners of these satellites often win the buy-in fee to a larger, more prestigious tournament like The Venom.
 Yet technically, any tournament that awards tickets to a large tournament would be a satellite.
 Satellites are also available for Live Events such a Punta del Este or The Cage Live.
 You can find satellites in the poker client by clicking on the ''Tournaments'' Tab and then clicking on ''Satellites''.

 Each tournament ticket is listed with an expiration date in the poker client, so please make sure to use it while it’s still valid.
 Remember, a tourney ticket is only for tourneys of that exact buy-in amount, or for the specific tournament they’re designated for.
 If you have a valid tournament ticket but receive an error message when attempting to use it, then restart the poker client.
 If it still doesn’t work, please contact customer support.

-Below you will find the steps to join a Tournament: First, click on the Tourney tab in the lobby.
-Next, browse the list of events and double click on a tournament that is either listed as "registering" or "in late registration".
-Finally, click the red Register button to join the tournament.
+1. Go to the poker lobby and click on the Tourney Tab.
+2. Next, browse the list of events and double-click on a tournament that is either listed as registering or in late registration.
+3. Finally, click the red Register button to join the tournament.
 Don't forget to check the buy-in and ensure you have enough money to cover the cost.